Machine Learning Study on the Flat-Band States Constructed by Molecular-Orbital Representation with Randomness: Machine learning of flat-band states

 \subsection{Results}

-We first present the results where the input data are taken from the MO Kagome model and the phase classification is performed using the machine (A), to argue whether the CNN can distinguish the flat band states from the other states.
-In Figs.~\ref{fig:SCL}(a) and \ref{fig:SCL}(b), we show the probability obtained by the machine learning for the zero modes (i.e., the flat-band states) and the finite-energy modes, respectively.
-Here we adopt the states that have $L^2/2$-th largest energy of all the finite-energy modes for each of Hamiltonians as the evaluation data.
-The horizontal axis denotes the variance of the randomness $v$.
-In Fig.~\ref{fig:SCL}(a), we find that the machine successfully distinguish flat-band states from the other states for the whole range of $v$.
-It indicates that the flat-band state has characteristic probability density, which is distinct from the localized and extended states.
-As for the finite-energy modes shown in Fig.~\ref{fig:SCL}(b), we see that the phase classification between the localized and extended states fails for small $v$ ($\lesssim 1$).
-This is because localization length is longer than the system size; the typical probability density distributions for the finite-energy modes are shown in Fig.~\ref{fig:pd_nz}.
+We first present the results where the input data are taken from the MO Kagome model and the phase classification is performed using machine (A) to examine whether the CNN can distinguish the flat-band states from the other states.
+In Figs.~\ref{fig:SCL}(a) and \ref{fig:SCL}(b), we show the probability obtained by machine learning for the zero modes (i.e., the flat-band states) and finite-energy modes, respectively.
+Here, we adopt the states with the $L^2/2$th largest energy of all the finite-energy modes for each Hamiltonian as the evaluation data.
+The horizontal axis denotes the standard deviation of the randomness $v$.
+In Fig.~\ref{fig:SCL}(a), we find that machine (A) successfully distinguishes flat-band states from the other states for the entire $v$ range.
+This indicates that the flat-band state has a characteristic probability density, which is distinct from those of the localized and extended states.
+For the finite-energy modes shown in Fig.~\ref{fig:SCL}(b), we see that the phase classification between the localized and extended states fails for small $v$ ($\lesssim 1$).
+This is because the localization length is larger than the system size; the typical probability density distributions for the finite-energy modes are shown in Fig.~\ref{fig:pd_nz}.